japaneseTemmie/UndertaleRemap/README.md

 - Adds W, A, S, D controls instead of arrow keys.
 - Also remaps Z and X to M and N

-To add custom keymaps simply edit the dictionary accordingly.
+To add custom keymaps simply edit the hashmap accordingly.
 For example:

 keys = {

-    # New key "w": "up" # Key to be remapped
+    "w": "up" # New key -> Key to be remapped

 }

 Dependencies: